I took this tour (June 2023) and give it the highest rating because of our historian,Kevin Hymel!

 Because the tour kicks off early on the mornings of June 14 for 2017 tour and June 13 for the 2018 tour, guests are encouraged to arrive in Paris a day early to ensure their timely arrival, get acclimated to the time change and spend a day in Paris.
 Please let us know if you would like more information about this option.
 We are happy to make hotel arrangements for you at the same hotel (near Charles de Gaulle airport) where the tour historian, Kevin Hymel, will be staying.

 DAY 1 Flight to Paris

-We will depart the morning of June 14 from the airport hotel and proceed to Normandy.
+We will depart in the morning from the airport hotel in Paris and proceed to Normandy.
 We will visit Pegasus Bridge where the first action of D-Day occurred shortly after midnight on June 6.
 At the Normandy hotel, we will convene for a welcome reception and dinner.

 Today, we will visit Utah Beach and its Museum of the Landings.
 We then go to Pointe-du-Hoc to view the cliffs the Rangers scaled.
 In the afternoon we visit Omaha Beach, where the 1st and 29th Divisions came ashore in some of the bloodiest action of the day.
 We have a solemn finish to the day at The American Cemetery, where we pay our respects to our fallen heroes.